drincoxyz/rice/readme.md

 There are some programs that are basically impossible to have them respect the specification (beyond my capabilities as a user, anyway).
 Here's a list that I have to deal with when using my rice:

-+ [Brave]() - Not specifically an issue with Brave, but since most chromium-based browsers use [NSS](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS) for handling SSL certificates.
++ [Brave](https://brave.com/) - Not specifically a Brave issue, but since most chromium-based browsers use [NSS](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS) for handling SSL certificates.
 There will always be a `$HOME/.pki` directory when using these browsers, which is used by NSS.

 ## XDG User Directory